 576. TRENT: So?

-577. TECHNOMASTER: Sound, Mr Stone!
+577. TECHNOMASTER: Sound, Mr. Stone!
 Sound!

 I’m sure you are aware that sound is simply vibration.
 The vibrations of speech travel through the air and, however faintly, strike metal objects — like pipes.
 The pipes then transmit the sound along their lengths.

 578. TRENT: Ah, the blackmail scheme.
 So is that your grand scheme?
 You’re nothing more than a listener at keyholes.
-But surely, it would be impossible to detect and separate all the vibrations travelling down the pipes.
+But surely, it would be impossible to detect and separate all the vibrations traveling down the pipes.

 579. TECHNOMASTER: Ah, but that is my genius.
 I have created a machine which can discern and separate even the smallest and weakest vibrations which travel through these pipes.
 I am not here, hiding in the dark, Stone.
 Rather, I have been gathering every dirty secret uttered in this city, and I have been growing rich keeping them on behalf of the city’s elite.
 I have now grown rich enough to put the next part of my plan into motion.

 581. TECHNOMASTER: Control of the city’s underworld of course.
 I will be receiving a cut from almost every criminal enterprise in the city.